21 Indian Ocean Facts : You Might Not Know

 The Indian Ocean

-The Indian Ocean has vital chokepoints like the Bab el Mandeb, Malacca Strait, Hormuz, Lombok Strait, and Southern access to the Suez Canal.
-Towards the north part of the Indian Ocean lies the Persian Gulf and the Red Sea.
-To northwest parties, the Arabian Sea and the Andaman Sea lie to its northeast part.
+The Indian Ocean has vital chokepoints, such as the Bab el Mandeb, Malacca Strait, Hormuz, Lombok Strait, and southern access to the Suez Canal.

-The well-known gulfs of Aden and Oman are located to the northwest, whereas the Bay of Bengal is to the northeast.
+The well-known Gulfs of Aden and Oman are located to the northwest, whereas the Bay of Bengal is to the northeast.
 Also, the great Australian Bight is located off the southern Australian Coast.

 The Indian Ocean Is the Third-Largest Ocean.

-This ocean covers 70,560,000m square kilometers or 27,2400 square miles.
-This ocean is 19.8% of the water located on the Earth’s surface.
+This ocean covers 70,560,000m square kilometers or 27,2400 square miles, or 19.8% of the water on the Earth’s surface.

 It is mainly connected to the Atlantic Ocean and even mingles with the Pacific Ocean from the southeast.